Reverse Mortgages: Myth vs Reality

 M: To qualify for a reverse mortgage, you need to meet certain credit and income requirements.

-Reality: The lender will look at your credit but not your scores.
-They will also look at income documents, and if you don’t have enough residual income the lender may require a “set aside” account to cover taxes and insurance.
+If you don’t have enough residual income the lender may require a “set aside” account to cover taxes and insurance.

 M: Once a reverse mortgage is approved, all of the funds are dispensed to the borrower.